chris-german/WiSER-Reproducibility/README.md

 ## Abstract

-We apply WiSER to three datasets: the Women’s Health Study Accelerometry Study (WHS via dbGaP), The Action to Control Cardiovascular Disease (ACCORD via BioLINCC), and S&P 500/ President Trump’s Twitter Data (publicly available).
+We apply WiSER to three datasets in order to investigate factors related to intra-individual variability: the Women’s Health Study Accelerometry Study (WHS available via dbGaP), The Action to Control Cardiovascular Disease (ACCORD available via BioLINCC), and S&P 500/ President Trump’s Twitter Data (publicly available).
 WHS data contains accelerometer data on over 15,000 women over 7 days.
 ACCORD data contains data from a multi-center trial in patients with type II diabetes.
-The S&P 500/Trump Twitter data is data downloaded from publicly available web APIs.
+The S&P 500/Trump Twitter data is data downloaded from publicly available web APIs that contain Trump's Tweets and Daily historic stock data from the stocks in S&P 500.

 ## Availability